 Currently we are building on all this. as examples.
 We’re:

-- Consulting with TBI on development of specific tools that will improve victim identification and access to services, like a Universal Assessment Tool and Best Practices Manual for first responders
+- Collaborating on development of specific tools that will improve victim identification and access to services, like a Universal Assessment Tool and Best Practices Manual for first responders

 - Providing direction and making recommendations to legislators on the process of referral and aftercare of victims of human trafficking